 Children and young people form a large proportion of London’s population – one in three Londoners is under the age of 25.
 That’s around 2.7 million people! 😱

-Created in 2009, the vision of the Youth Panel is to provide a strong, unified voice for young people at TfL and to ensure that their voices are heard and used in decision-making processes.
-It consists of around 25 volunteers, aged 16 to 25, who regularly travel in London.
+Created in 2009, the vision of the Youth Panel is to provide a strong, unified voice for young people at TfL.
+Their goal is to ensure that their voices are heard and used in decision-making processes.
+Around 30 volunteers aged 16 to 25 who regularly travel in London make up the Youth Panel.

 What work does the Youth Panel do?